DrabWeb/Sudachi/README.md

 > * Customizable appearance with the Sudachi Theme Engine

 > * Like the bright pink theme?
-You can get it at <a href="https://a.pomf.cat/msepqk.zip">https://a.pomf.cat/msepqk.zip</a>
+You can get it at <a href="https://a.pomf.cat/msepqk.zip">https://a.pomf.cat/msepqk.zip</a>(If you dont know how to install it, go to the <a href="https://github.com/DrabWeb/Sudachi/wiki/Installing-themes">Installing Themes wiki page</a>)

 ### Player